gbouras13/plassembler/README.md

 # Other Future Directions

-At the moment, plassembler is designed for users with hybrid ONT long read and matching short read data.
-However, with the new Kit 14 chemistry, ONT long reads may be accurate enough that short read sequencing is not required to polish bacterial assemblies.
+At the moment, plassembler is designed for users with hybrid  long read and matching short read data.
+However, with the new Kit 14 chemistry, ONT long reads may be accurate enough that short read sequencing is not required to polish bacterial assemblies - it may already be there for Pacbio!
 However, I am not aware of any studies regarding the recovery of small plasmids - it is possible that Kit 14 chemistries may miss these, much like R9.4.1 chemistries, therefore necessitating short reads for plasmid recovery.

 Further, other approaches may be more appropriate for Kit 14 long read only assemblies - see this [tweet](https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA).

-In theory, plassembler could be applied to Pacbio reads not just ONT reads - it would only take a small tweak to change Flye parameters.
-If you would like this functionality, please let me know, I just haven't had the usecase for it.

 # Citations

+Plassembler manuscript is in preparation :).

 If you use plassembler, please cite: